airmast/airmast.github.io/src/pages/camadapter/index.rst

 | Z30               | Yes            | Yes          | Partially       | Yes                  |
 +-------------------+----------------+--------------+-----------------+----------------------+

 ..
-[1] Photo/Video features are not available for these cameras because they do not have embedded processing unit which is moved on the drone (DJI Inspire 2, Matrice 200 Series).
+[1] Photo/Video features are not available for these cameras because they do not have embedded processing unit which has been moved on to the drone (DJI Inspire 2, Matrice 200 Series).

 Specifications
 --------------